custom-components/sensor.owlintuition/sensor.owlintuition.markdown

     host: 192.168.1.1         # IP address that the NetworkOWL sends to (your Home Assistant IP)
     port: 4321                # Port number of above
 ```
-By default only the electrical use will be monitored.
+By default only the electricity sensors will be monitored.
+The host parameter is generally not necessary and will default to `localhost`.

 {% linkable_title Configuration variables %}